Mexico City and Xochimilco

 Mexico City and Xochimilco by Frederik Dawson

-Mexico City's historical zone is the last place I visited during my two weeks trip in this country, with high expectation to see the best of colonial arts in the centre of Spanish Empire in Latin America, my trip turned out to be hard to say.
-It was really a bad day that when I decided to visit Zocalo square, there seemed to be a demonstration or protest or something, so the police were everywhere blocking the roads and the presidential palace was closed for security reason.
-Fortunately that the cathedral was still open.
+Mexico City's historical zone is the last place I visited during my two weeks trip in this country, with high expectation to see the best of colonial arts in the center of Spanish Empire in Latin America, my trip turned out to be hard to say.
+It was really a bad day that when I decided to visit Zocalo Square, there seemed to be a demonstration or protest or something, so the police were everywhere blocking the roads, and the presidential palace was closed for security reason.
+Fortunately, that the cathedral was still open.
 The cathedral was really gaudy with lots of gold, especially the altars.
 Then I went to see Temple Mayor, an Aztec ancient site, while the museum was really good, it could not evoke my excitement, maybe I preferred Teotihuacan more than Temple Mayor.

 I walked around the city that looks very alike a prosperous European city.
-From Palace of the Fine Art I walked back to Zocalo again, hoping the situation to be better.
-The policemen opened more roads, and now I can entered the Zocalo square; I took some photo and did not know what to do more.
-So I decided to end my city tour and changed to gourmet tour instead!
-I went to one restaurant near Zocalo, they served really good food from Veracruz State, because of long sea coast and international port, the taste of Veracruzana food is quite different from other area in Mexico, with interesting fresh lime, and chilli pickle.
+From Palace of the Fine Art, I walked back to Zocalo again, hoping the situation to be better.
+The policemen opened more roads, and now I could enter the Zocalo square; I took some photo and did not know what to do more.
+So, I decided to end my city tour and changed to gourmet tour instead!
+I went to one restaurant near Zocalo, they served really good food from Veracruz State, because of long seacoast and international port, the taste of Veracruzana food is quite different from other area in Mexico, with interesting fresh lime, and chilli pickle.
 My next spot was the chocolate shop Que Bo.
 The shop located in the courtyard of one historic building.
 Visiting this shop really showed me that the richness of architectural building in Mexico City is kept inside the courtyard not the front façade.
 The chocolate drink I ordered was the interesting iced Hochata with cocoa powder, so good for hot day.
 And their chocolate was also unbelievable with unique taste likes Pan de Muerta, Mexican Coffee, and many exotic tropical fruits, so good that I bought them all as souvenirs.

 I continued my food journey to try Mexican wine, taco, and etc. until dinner time!
 At the end I really had great time in Mexico City but from culinary heritage, not the architectural heritage!
 The historic complex around Zocalo is a nice place to see; at least it is the must see of Mexico and landmark for souvenir photo, but I would prefer Puebla more than Mexico City, for colonial art.
 Another thing I would like to point out is that Mexico City is safe, and different from I read in media especially from American reports.
-The city is indeed very chaotic and full with problem that actually similar to other big cities around the world, but that's Mexican and I really want to come back and see (eat) more.
+The city is indeed very chaotic and full of problem that actually similar to other big cities around the world, but that's Mexican and I really want to come back and see (eat) more.

 Els Slots